Trust and privacy

 Why this page is useful

-A dedicated Shopify route for square storefront images, steadier grid presentation, and repeatable local export.
+A dedicated Shopify page for square storefront images, steadier grid presentation, and consistent local export.

 Shopify can be more theme-dependent than marketplaces, but a calmer background and steadier product scale still make the collection grid easier to scan.